Hannah3141/blank-lab-01/README.md

 | `12` | |
 | `Olssv3'^vysk` | |
 | `7` | `Hello, World` |

-## Grading Rubric
-- [ ] (35pts) Completes Assignment - Part I
-- [ ] (35pts) Completes Assignment - Part II
-- [ ] (15pts each) Manual review conducted by the instructor and/or TA(s)

-## Submission
-The assignment is due by the end-of-day Friday of the following week.

-To submit your work, you must _stage_, _commit_, and _sync_ your changes.
-If you need assistance submitting your work, please contact your instructor or a TA.
-After submitting, you can check the **Actions** tab on your GitHub repo online to ensure that your work was submitted and to see the results of the autograder.
-If the autograder shows a green check for your latest commit, you've completed the autograded portion of the lab.
-Note that labs also include a manually graded portion.

-### Commits
-Commits should be made incrementally.
-Many commits are always better than few, and commits can always be squashed together later if there are too many.
-You should try to make a commit every time you've made tangible progress in the development of your code.

-Every commit should have a commit message.
-The standard format for commit messages is to start with a verb in present-tense followed by a concise message (typically less than 50 characters) that summarizes the change that the commit is introducing to the repo.
-For example, "updates README", "implements Array", "passes testGet".

-Popular IDEs, such as Visual Studio Code, provide integrated Git tools.
-If you're on Windows, you can install Git Bash or Windows Subsystem for Linux (WSL).
-If you're on Mac or Linux, you already have git installed.
-Mac users will need to ensure that XCode stays up to date.

-You can use the Source Control (branch) extension provided by VS Code to stage, commit, and sync your assignment.
-These three steps are the submission process.
-To stage changes, use the plus sign next to each file.
-To commit changes, add a commit message in the text field at the top and then click commit.
-To sync changes, click the sync button.

-At some point, you'll want to get familiar with using the git terminal commands instead.

-To sync changes made from another device, use the following command.
-- `git fetch origin main`
-- `git pull origin main`

-To push commits from command line, use the following commands.
-- `git add -A`
-- `git commit -m "<your message goes here>"`
-- `git push origin main`

-You can also sync all changes and submit with the following commands depending on your terminal.
-- `./build.sh submit`

 ## Assignment - Part II
 After decoding the first document, you notice that only fragments of its contents appear to be legible.
 It would appear that each document uses a combination of different shift offsets.
 You'll need to modify your algorithm to be able to apply different shift offsets to different slices of the message.
 A [slice](https://en.wikipedia.org/wiki/Array_slicing) in this context is a substring of consecutive characters that start at one position in the string and end at another (or go to the end of the string). **Note that you must still shift every character in the message using the initial shift number.**